 Once the application is received, the program director will determine eligibility.
 The candidate should have a bachelor’s degree from an accredited university or appropriate work experience for career and technology.
 Once eligibility is determined, an acceptance letter will be e-mailed to the candidate.

-APPLICATION DEADLINE: All application materials must be received by August 20, 2014.
+APPLICATION DEADLINE: All application materials are due by January 7, 2015.

-PLEASE NOTE: This course will require students to complete their 4 hours of classroom observation before the first class session.
+This course requires students to complete four hours of classroom observation prior to the start of class.